EagleDangar/mailorder-service-datascience/README.md

+## mailorder-service-datascience

-## I released my article on [Medium](https://mayurdangar.medium.com/boost-mail-order-sales-with-data-science-68e3a12b37f4).
+## Do checkout my article on [Medium](https://mayurdangar.medium.com/boost-mail-order-sales-with-data-science-68e3a12b37f4).

 What Is This?
 -------------

-# mailorder-service-datascience

 This case study is based on real life project given by Bertelsmann/Arvato Financial Services located in Germany and Udacity as a capstone project of Data Science Nano Degree.
 This project is also about Unsupervised learning and customer segmentation.